Kataman7/PicoDeon/README.md

 ## Repository Contents

 ### 1. PCB
-- The Gerber file for the PCB can be found in the [pcb/](pcb/) directory.
+- The Gerber file for the PCB can be found in [pcb/](gherber.zip).
 - The complete KiCad project is also included for any future modifications.

 ### 2. Keyboard Case
 - The case consists of an upper plate and a bottom, both made of acrylic sheet.
-- The case design files are located in [case/](case/).
+- The case design files are located in [case/](case.png).

 ### 3. Programming
-- The QMK project, located in [qmk/](qmk/), contains the firmware necessary for the keyboard's operation.
+- The QMK project, located in [qmk/](qmk), contains the firmware necessary for the keyboard's operation.
 - The UF8 file to flash onto the Raspberry Pi Pico is also available in this directory.

 ## Keyboard Assembly